 The Endowments.
-The Museum's endowments consist of 16 funds established for the purpose of a general endowment, the George Schultz Lecture Series, the Selley Foundation Special Exhibits and Collections Fund, the Raymond E. Mason Jr. Endowed Fund for Distinguished Lectures, the Coleman Endowed Fund, the Samuel Zemurray Stone Senior Director of History, the Ferdinand Levy and Leo Levy Memorial Endowment Education Fund, the BMC Education Endowment, the Mueller Fellows Fund, the Whitman Normandy Scholars Fund, the Jack C. Taylor Education Endowment, the Bob & Dolores Hope Director of Entertainment Endowment, the Bob & Dolores Hope Educational Endowment, Walter D. Ehlers Normandy Scholars Endowment, Noel & Irene McDonald Normandy Scholars Endowment, and the Dr. Hal Baumgarten D-Day Commemoration Endowment.
+The Museum's endowments consist of 19 funds established for the purpose of a general endowment, the George Schultz Lecture Series, the Selley Foundation Special Exhibits and Collections Fund, the Raymond E. Mason Jr. Endowed Fund for Distinguished Lectures, the Coleman Endowed Fund, the Samuel Zemurray Stone Senior Director of History, the Ferdinand Levy and Leo Levy Memorial Endowment Education Fund, the BMC Education Endowment, the Mueller Fellows Fund, the Whitman Normandy Scholars Fund, the Jack C. Taylor Education Endowment, the Bob & Dolores Hope Director of Entertainment Endowment, the Bob & Dolores Hope Educational Endowment, Walter D. Ehlers Normandy Scholars Endowment, Noel & Irene McDonald Normandy Scholars Endowment, the Dr. Hal Baumgarten D-Day Commemoration Endowment, the Monuments Men Foundation Restricted Endowment Fund, the Chuck and Amy Newhall Charitable Fund, and the Taubee Family Fund for Holocaust Education.
 The general endowment consists of both donor-restricted endowment funds and funds designated by the Board of Trustees to function as endowment.
 As required by accounting principles generally accepted in the United States of America, net assets associated with endowment funds, including board designated funds, are classified and reported based on the existence or absence of donor imposed restrictions.